Keyboard shortcuts

 vs Bitcoin Core: no equivalent.

 vs zcashd: same syntax and result shape, and the reuse/no-address error strings match zcashd's wording under the same -4.
-Two deliberate divergences: zcashd accepts any previously generated account number, zecd only account 0; and zcashd's default (and accepted) receiver set includes p2pkh, while zecd is shielded-only here and rejects it with -8.
-Use getnewaddress "" "transparent" for a t-address.
+Deliberate divergences: zcashd accepts any previously generated account number, zecd only account 0; zcashd can return a UA that includes a p2pkh receiver alongside shielded ones, while zecd treats ["p2pkh"] as a request for a bare t-address and rejects the mixture, because it never puts a transparent receiver in a UA.

 getaddressinfo